Instructions for using Node.js on FI

 write("Hello world!\n");

-documentation or in source code
+documentation or the source code of

 cgi-node.js